clivepato93/journeyPlanner/README.md

 ### What I learned

-I learned how to retrieve information from a complex API as it contained many objects with arrays etc.
+I learned how to retrieve information from a complex API as it contained many objects within arrays & vice versa etc.

 ```js